5G NR: Non-standalone mode

 The non-standalone (NSA) mode of 5G NR refers to an option of 5G NR deployment that depends on the control plane of an existing LTE network for control functions, while 5G NR is exclusively focused on the user plane.
 This is reported to speed up 5G adoption, however some operators and vendors have criticized prioritizing the introduction of 5G NR NSA on the grounds that it could hinder the implementation of the standalone mode of the network.
 It uses the same core network as a 4G network, but with upgraded radio equipment.

 Standalone mode

-The standalone (SA) mode of 5G NR refers to using 5G cells for both signalling and information transfer.
+The standalone (SA) mode of 5G NR refers to using 5G cells for both signalling and information transfer, essentially a 5G network without any legacy 4G infrastructure.
 It includes the new 5G Packet Core architecture instead of relying on the 4G Evolved Packet Core, to allow the deployment of 5G without the LTE network.
 It is expected to have lower cost, better efficiency, and to assist development of new use cases.
 However, initial deployment might see slower speed than existing network due to the allocation of spectrum.
 It uses a new core network dedicated to 5G.